Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

 \section{Research Design}

 To design our research, we followed the ACM SIGSOFT Empirical Standards for Longitudinal Studies~\cite{ralph2020empirical}.
-Consequently, we asked carefully recruited software professionals to complete the same survey four times, over a period of 14 months.
-Wave 1 was collected between 26-30 April 2020, wave 2 between 10-13 May 2020, wave 3 between 24 February and 3 March 2021, and wave 4 between 29 June and 5 July 2021.
+Consequently, we asked carefully recruited software professionals to complete the same survey six times, over a period of 24 months.

+Due to the unpredictable evolution of the pandemic and state-prescribed lockdown regulations we could not plan data collection beforehand.
+Thus, we tried to follow the evolution of the pandemic.
+Wave 1 was collected between 26-30 April 2020, wave 2 between 10-13 May 2020, wave 3 between 24 February and 3 March 2021, wave 4 between 29 June and 5 July 2021, wave 5 between 20 December 2021 and 5 January 2022, and wave 6 between 6-12 April 2022.
 Wave 1 and 2 were only two weeks apart since we were initially only interested in the stability of predictors of well-being and productivity.
-Wave 3 was collected in late winter 2021 when the number of COVID-19 cases in most Western countries decreased again, and wave 4 was when a significant part of people in Western countries had received an offer to get vaccinated.
-Unique randomized IDs were assigned to participants to preserve their anonymity and track their participation across all four waves.
+Wave 3 was collected in late winter 2021 when the number of COVID-19 cases in most Western countries decreased again.
+Wave 4 was collected when a significant part of people in Western countries had received an offer to get vaccinated, wave 5 around Christmas 2021 when a new Covid-wave hit many countries, and wave 6 when cases dropped again in spring 2022.
+Unique randomized IDs were assigned to participants to preserve their anonymity and track their participation across all six waves.

+Our research employed a longitudinal design, which was selected for its ability to capture changes over time.
+As Rindfleisch et al. have noted, even cross-sectional studies that are carefully designed cannot reveal how phenomena evolve over time~\cite{rindfleisch2008cross}.
+By tracking the same group of participants over an extended period, we were able to examine the changes that occurred in our variables of interest and explore underlying mechanisms.
+Therefore, we believe that our choice of a longitudinal design was essential for achieving the aims of our study.

+Additionally to investigating changes over time in well-being, productivity, as well as well-being related variables (e.g., anxiety, loneliness, stress), needs, and coping strategies, we were interested in predictors of well-being and productivity.
+In wave 1, we included over 50 variables that were previously linked to well-being or productivity (for more details see~\cite{russo2020predictors}).
+Only the variables which were reliably associated with well-being or productivity were included in the subsequent waves.
+For example, we predicted based on self-determination theory~\cite{ryan2000self} that the needs for autonomy, competence, and relatedness are positively associated with well-being and productivity~\cite{russo2020predictors}.
+Further, in line with other research we expected that anxiety, loneliness, and stress are negatively associated with well-being~\cite{Spitzer2006GAD7, Cohen1988perceived, gierveld2006}, whereas resilience and quality of social contacts were expected to be positively associated with well-being~\cite{smith2008brief}.

+Similarly, we also expected that the needs for autonomy, competence, and relatedness are positively associated with productivity~\cite{baard2004intrinsic}.